The Cross Island Line will be the eighth line to be introduced into the MRT system.

 The eastern leg of the line will also extend outwards from Pasir Ris to Punggol.

 High capacity line

 Information provided on this page is preliminary information, based on existing information released by the authorities and contractors.

 The final design and specifications of the line may vary.

 In the Land Transport Master Plan 2013 announced on 17 January 2013, the Cross Island Line will be a 50km line that traverse the island and is expected to be completed by 2030.
 The line will enhance east-west travel by relieving crowds on the existing East West Line and Downtown Line.

 The line passes through Changi, Loyang, Pasir Ris, Hougang, Ang Mo Kio, Sin Ming, Bukit Timah, Clementi, West Coast and the Jurong Industrial Estate.
 The eastern leg of the Cross Island Line includes a section that extends into Punggol.

-The Land Transport Authority will study running both normal and express trains on the Cross Island Line.
-The study will also determine the stations the express trains should serve.
+The Land Transport Authority had conducted a study of running both normal and express trains on the Cross Island Line and also the stations the express trains should serve.

 The engineering study will also consider whether the high-capacity MRT line should use an 8-car system.

 LTA announced on 25 January 2019 that the stations will be designed and built to accommodate 8-car trains but will operate with 6-car trains initially.